ssj018/ssj018.github.io/_posts/技术/2020-03-19-dns-master-slave-views.md

 ## 框架图概览：
 ![](../../images/2020-03-19-dns-master-slave-views/dns.png)

 ## On Master(host2) configuration：
 1.  filename：/etc/name.conf

-   -all zone should put in views, so comment  the zone configs and added to /etc/named.conf.local;
+- all zone should put in views, so comment  the zone configs and added to /etc/named.conf.local;

 ```
 options {